 - 2 tablespoon dry mango powder (amchur powder)

 - 1 tablespoon dry ginger powder (saunth)

-- 2 teaspoon black salt or rock salt or regular salt – optional
+- 2 teaspoon black salt or edible rock salt or regular salt – optional

 - 1 teaspoon turmeric powder (haldi) – optional

-- First take all the whole spices.
+- First take all the whole spices in a plate or tray.
 Exclude dry mango powder, dry ginger powder, turmeric powder and black salt.

 - Check and pick the spices for stones if any.
 Also check if there are molds on them.

-- Add the whole spices in a plate or tray.
-Keep in the sun for 2 to 3 days.
+- Keep the plate or tray with the whole spices in the sun for 2 to 3 days.

-- Cover with a sieved lid or a muslin or loosely woven cotton napkin, so that dust does not fall on the spices, when they are being sun dried.
+- Cover with a fine wired mesh lid or a muslin or loosely woven cotton napkin, so that dust does not fall on the spices, when they are being sun dried.

 - Before you begin, grinding the whole spices, take the nutmeg in a mortar-pestle and crush it coarsely.
 Keep aside.